Introduction

 - Is it possible to correlate internal data with external data in order to better observe how the two use cases are impacting their local environment?

-- Can purely technical data say something about the visitor behaviour within a museum?
+- Can purely technical data say something about the visitor behavior within a museum?

 Internet Festival